FusionAuth/fusionauth-site/site/_posts/2020-09-23-contaim-fusionauth.md

 title: Contaim adopts FusionAuth to manage their auth lifecycle
 description: Contaim CEO Scott Plunkett discusses how FusionAuth has helped his business.
 author: Dan Moore
-image: blogs/contaim-customer-story/contaim-adopts-fusionauth-to-manage-their-auth-lifecycle.png
+image: blogs/contaim-story/contaim-adopts-fusionauth-to-manage-their-auth-lifecycle.png

 category: blog
-tags: topic-customer-story
+tags: topic-community-story
 excerpt_separator: "<!--more-->"
 ---

-Scott Plunkett is a FusionAuth customer who is building Contaim, a game server management company.
+Scott Plunkett is a FusionAuth community member who is building Contaim, a game server management company.
 He chatted with us over email about how he and his team are using FusionAuth to meet their auth needs.

 <!--more-->